kdleonard93/Black-Nerds-Journey-Blog/cmb7cv5y2000209juhoo3a7cx.md

 These templates include best practices, common test patterns, and examples that make it much easier to write consistent, high-quality tests.
 No more staring at a blank file wondering how to structure a test!

-### **TypeScript Import Fixes**
+### **TypeScript Fun & Import Fixes**

 I ran into an annoying issue with TypeScript not recognizing Svelte component imports in test files.
-The error was driving me crazy:
+Here’s the error:

 ```bash
 Cannot find module '$lib/components/habits/HabitForm.svelte' or its corresponding type declarations